stappersg/ferron-website/src/content/docs/php.md

 title: PHP support
 ---

-Project Karpacz supports running PHP scripts either with a _cgi_ module (using PHP-CGI) or with a _fcgi_ module (using either PHP-CGI configured as a FastCGI server or PHP-FPM).
+Ferron supports running PHP scripts either with a _cgi_ module (using PHP-CGI) or with a _fcgi_ module (using either PHP-CGI configured as a FastCGI server or PHP-FPM).

-To configure PHP through CGI with Project Karpacz, you can use this configuration (for global configuration):
+To configure PHP through CGI with Ferron, you can use this configuration (for global configuration):

 ```yaml
 global: